-People of all ages learn science in an increasingly wide variety of ways.
+People of all ages learn in an increasingly wide variety of settings.
 Formal schooling is only one part of the larger STEM-learning ecosystem that people participate in throughout their lives.
-When we talk about the field of informal STEM education, we are referring to experiences and settings that are designed, implemented, and assessed by a community of dedicated, trained practitioners.
+When we talk about the field of informal STEM education, we are referring to experiences and contexts that are designed, implemented, and assessed by a community of dedicated, trained professionals.
 These experiences and settings include:

 - Botanical gardens and nature centers

 - Media (TV, radio, film, social)

 - National, state, and local parks

 - Public libraries

 - Zoos and aquariums